ProjectZ-Organization/ZFX/README.md

 # What is this?
-The Z framework is an emulation framework written entirely in managed code It currently supports
+The Z framework is an emulation framework written entirely in managed code It currently supports:

 CPU

 RAM

-hard disk
+Hard disk

-display
+Display

-networking
+Networking

 Audio (WIP)